- Movie Reviews

-Not suitable under 13; parental guidance strongly recommended 13 to 15 due to disturbing scenes and themes, and coarse language.
+Not suitable under 13; parental guidance strongly recommended to 15 (disturbing scenes and themes, coarse language)

 This topic contains: